bxdoan/bxdoan/README.md

 <div align="center">

-> The best time to plant a tree was 20 years ago.
-The second best time is now.
+> Do exactly as you like.
+That is the true meaning of pleasure.
+Pleasure leads to joy and joy leads to happiness.

-> — Chinese Proverb —
+> — Gilgamesh —

 </div>